apeden/FacePamphlet/README.md

 # FacePamphlet
-Completion of assignment y of the Stanford Univeristy Java course (2007/8) available as Open courseware
+Completion of assignment 7 of the Stanford Univeristy Java course (2007/8) available as Open courseware

 ## Installation